 Wesley students return home with a deep understanding of and respect for Aboriginal cultures and languages, and what it truly means to be Australian – lessons they share with their friends, families and communities on their return to Melbourne.

 Aboriginal students who graduate from the induction program transition into mainstream Year 10, where they undertake the Senior Years Learning Framework pathway (SYLF).
-This combines academic learning and personal development with practical work experience both in the Kimberley and in Melbourne.
+This combines academic learning and personal development with practical work experience.

 "Our Year 10 students from Melbourne learn so much during their three-week Induction program at the Yiramalay Studio School.
 They’ve been so lucky to learn from Senior Cultural Advisor Kaylene Marr, Senior Cultural Mentor Koharna Ross and Bunuba Mentor Marilyn Oscar about the complex social and kinship structure of their language group, why the Bunuba people have skin names and their social obligations, connections and sacred laws.
 It’s one of the many experiences that help our students to understand the culture and world of their Aboriginal peers."